-The Surprise oil field was the first production licence offered in onshore Northern Territory since the passing of the Native Titles Act 1993 which was an important event not only for Central but also for the Northern Territory and the Traditional Owners of the land.
+The Surprise oil field was the first production licence offered in onshore Northern Territory after the Native Titles Act was passed in 1993.
+It was an important event not only for Central but also for the Northern Territory and the Traditional Owners of the land.

 |Location||Operator||CTP Consolidation Entity||Other JV Participants|

 |L 6||929||Amadeus Basin NT||Central||100||100||–||–|

 In March 2014, a small temporary test production and storage facility was installed that allowed production to commence at the Surprise Field.
 Then in October 2014, a permanent production facility came on line that comprised of wellhead pumping equipment, a heater treater, oil storage, water handling and evaporation pond.
 Low oil prices and the remoteness of the field led to the decision to shut-in oil production from August 2015.
 The facilities have been mothballed to preserve the equipment for later use.

 Description and Geology

 In 2011, oil was discovered at Surprise 1 within the Ordovician Lower Stairway Sandstone at a depth of 2,500 metres.
 This discovery extends the Horn Valley Siltstone hydrocarbon fairway ~160 km west of the Mereenie Oil and Gas Field.
 Surprise is a doubly plunging, anticlinal trap situated on one of many northwest trends.
 The trap formed as the result of compression and associated salt tectonism in the underlying Neoproterozoic section.
 The Lower Stairway Sandstone is also productive at the Palm Valley Gas Field where the gas is primarily produced from natural fractures.